-During the year the Organization applied and was approved for federal subsidies of \$89,932 (2020 - \$67,157) as part of the Canada Emergency Wage Subsidy (CEWS).
+In the prior year the Organization applied and was approved for federal subsidies of \$89,932 as part of the Canada Emergency Wage Subsidy (CEWS).
 The purpose of this program is to enable businesses affected by COVID-19 to re-hire and retain employees.

-In the prior year, the Organization applied for and was approved for a federal loan of \$40,000 as part of the Canada Emergency Business Account (CEBA) program.
-An additional \$20,000 was approved and received in the current year.
+In 2020, the Organization applied for and was approved for a federal loan of \$40,000 as part of the Canada Emergency Business Account (CEBA) program.
+An additional \$20,000 was approved and received in 2021.
 The purpose of this program is to ensure that small businesses have access to additional capital to assist with the impact of COVID-19.
 Up to \$20,000 of this loan is forgivable provided the Organization meets the following conditions: